sehraks/spam-sharer/README.md

 Sometimes you need to make sure your local `main` branch exactly matches the remote version — or fully clean your local project if it gets corrupted.

-Copy this bash and paste into your Termux:
+Copy this bash and paste it into your Termux:

 ```bash
 # Make sure first you are in the home directory